Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- - This message has no responses.
+This message has no responses.

-### 16. RemoveCoin
+### 1.18.
+RemoveCoin

-This message is sent from the server to the client when a coin is taken from a player.
+This message is sent from the server to all clients in a room when a coin is taken from a player.

 #### Arguments